Alexis Bellino Reportedly Turned Down Full-Time Role On ‘RHOC’ Because Of Tamra Judge

 The source later commented that Tamra “runs everyone off the show,” and Alexis just didn’t want to be around the gym owner, period.

-Tamra is still battling Alexis’s ex-husband, Jim Bellino, in court over defamation.
-The insider didn’t say if this had anything to do with Alexis’s refusal to rejoin the show, but it definitely wouldn’t have helped anything.
+Tamra is still battling Alexis’ ex-husband, Jim Bellino, in court over defamation.
+The insider didn’t say if this had anything to do with her refusal to rejoin the show, but it definitely wouldn’t have helped anything.

 Shannon Beador was also involved in the case with Tamra and Jim but has officially been dropped.
-The friends appeared on Heather McDonald’s podcast where they made comments about Jim’s character and claimed several people were paralyzed because of Jim’s trampoline parks.
+The friends appeared on Heather McDonald’s podcast, where they made comments about Jim’s character and claimed several people were paralyzed because of his trampoline parks.
 Jim is suing Tamra for $1 million.

-The insider also told Radar that Alexis will not film anymore for the show, and only agreed to do the one short lunch with Emily, and nothing more.
+The insider also told Radar that Alexis will not film anymore for the show, and only agreed to do the one short lunch with Emily and nothing more.
 Fans should not expect to see the mother back on RHOC in the future.

-Someone who will also be returning to RHOC this season, and for a longer period of time, is Meghan King Edmonds.
+Someone who will also be returning to RHOC this season — and for a longer period of time — is Meghan King Edmonds.
 Meghan left the show after Season 12 and it didn’t look like she’d be returning.
-Meghan will be back and is rumored to have filmed because of her drama earlier this year with husband Jim Edmonds.
-Jim engaged in an inappropriate online relationship with another woman and the two have been working on their relationship since.
-It was after the affair news broke that it was revealed Meghan would be back for an unknown amount of time.
+However, Meghan will be back and is rumored to have filmed because of her drama earlier this year with husband Jim Edmonds.
+Jim engaged in an inappropriate online relationship with another woman and the two have been working on their marriage since.
+It was after news of the affair broke that it was revealed Meghan would be back for an unknown amount of time.

 The Real Housewives of Orange County airs every Tuesday night at 9 p.m.
-ET on Bravo.
+EDT on Bravo.